crossfire151/Fable-III-Patcher/README.md

 This should prevent those DOTS in the filenames, this was done by github during the upload for some strange reason; the zip file should have solved this.

-# Looking for Voluntary Translators!

-Currently this Patcher only Supports English.
-As this Patcher grows in the upcoming future this application will need to be translated to support the NEW upcoming DLC Installtion feature.

 # DECLARATION -> READ ME!